Elden Ring: Gameplay

 Checkpoints called sites of grace are located throughout the game; in these places, characters can increase the power of their attributes, change memorized spells, swap ashes of war, or walk to using fast travel.
 Upon death, players respawn at the last site of grace they interacted with.
 Alternatively, they may choose to respawn at certain locations highlighted by "stakes of Marika" provided they died nearby.
 To increase their attributes at sites of grace, the player must spend runes, an in-game currency that is acquired by defeating enemies.
 Runes are further used to buy items, and improve weapons and armor.
 Dying in Elden Ring causes the player to lose all collected runes at the location of death; if the player dies again before retrieving the runes, they will be lost forever.

 Elden Ring contains crafting mechanics; the creation of items requires materials.
 Recipes, which are required for the crafting of items, can be found inside collectibles called cookbooks, which are scattered throughout the world.
 Materials can be collected by defeating enemies, exploring the game's world, or by trading with merchant NPCs.
 Crafted items include poison darts, exploding pots, and consumables that temporarily increase the player's combat strength.
 Similar to the Dark Souls games, the player can summon friendly NPCs called spirits to fight enemies.
 Summoning each type of spirit requires its equivalent Spirit Ash; different types of Spirit Ashes can be discovered as the player explores the game world.
 Spirits can only be summoned near structures called Rebirth Monuments, which are primarily found in large areas and inside boss fight arenas.

 Elden Ring has a multiplayer system that allows players to be summoned for both cooperative and player-versus-player (PvP) play over the Internet.
 Cooperative play involves the placing of a summon sign on the ground, which causes the sign to become visible to online players who have used a corresponding item.
 If another player interacts with the sign, the player who placed the sign is summoned into their world.
-Cooperative players remain in the same world until the boss of the area is defeated or until a summoned player dies and is returned to their home world.
+Cooperative players remain in the same world until the boss of the area is defeated, the host of the world dies or until the summoned player dies or is sent home by the host and is returned to their home world.
 In PvP combat, a summon sign is used to challenge another player to a duel, or the player can use additional items to invade the worlds of others.
-World hosts may use a "taunter's tongue" to increase the likelihood their world will be invaded by others and to decrease the time between invasions.
+World hosts may use a "taunter's tongue" to increase the likelihood their world will be invaded by others, decrease the time between invasions and increase the maximum possible number of invaders.